charlie-nickerson/MeterThing/README.md

 ### The Frontend Architecture: Svelte and Stores

-Your frontend uses Svelte's powerful store system to manage device data.
+Your frontend uses Svelte's store system to manage device data.
 Here's how the data flows:

 1. The `deviceStore.ts` file creates a custom store using Svelte's `writable` store:
 ```typescript